SakshithVarambally/Samsung_PD_Training/README.md

 Example-1

+By pulling one of the inputs to logic 0, the floo gets minimized to an And gate.
 <img width="467" alt="Screenshot 2023-08-24 at 10 33 41 PM" src="https://github.com/SakshithVarambally/Samsung_PD_Training/assets/142480548/a80577f5-283b-45a9-b27e-216d18eb1fe2">
 Optimized circuit
 <img width="1714" alt="Screenshot 2023-08-24 at 10 43 06 PM" src="https://github.com/SakshithVarambally/Samsung_PD_Training/assets/142480548/0cefc2f9-acaf-4e42-a6a9-812d303bc7b6">

 Example 2
+The given Verilog code corresponds to the logic equation y = a'b + a.
+As a result of optimization, the synthesized outcome will be a basic OR gate.

 ![opt_check2_v](https://github.com/SakshithVarambally/Samsung_PD_Training/assets/142480548/4a4cea07-c748-4647-9b53-6d1ee52023bc)

 <img width="1728" alt="Screenshot 2023-08-24 at 10 45 51 PM" src="https://github.com/SakshithVarambally/Samsung_PD_Training/assets/142480548/315078e5-c4a7-4f93-9bf8-89bb087e0f5f">

 Example 3

+Originally, the provided code aimed to implement two multiplexers.
+However, through optimization, it condenses into a 3-input AND gate, as illustrated below.

 ![opt_check3_v](https://github.com/SakshithVarambally/Samsung_PD_Training/assets/142480548/f2013533-c9a9-4b3d-805a-6626beea263d)